Our GitLab integration automates compliance checks and evidence collection for these five security controls:

 To take advantage of our GitLab integration, you must be using a pull request development model rather than a direct commit to master model.

-How do I enable the new GitLab functionality in Secureframe?
+How to enable the new GitLab

 - In the Secureframe application on the Monitoring dashboard, click Asset Inventory in the left navbar.